aclao89/NYC_Race-SAT/README.md

-# NYC_Race-SAT

-Academic success in high schools: What factors influence differences in SAT performance across New York City?
+# Academic success in high schools: What factors influence differences in SAT performance across New York City?

-ABSTRACT
+## ABSTRACT

 The SAT is a standardized test widely used for college admissions in the United States.
 The goal of this project was to identify any unintended patterns that would put certain groups at an disadvantage.
 This is an important step in making the US education system more equal for all.
 According the US Department of Education website, the challenge of ensuring educational equity is formidable.